Partners In Parks

 - 32% of students in Missoula County Public Schools meet low-income guidelines to qualify for free or reduced-price school meals.

 - 28% of Missoula's third-graders are overweight or obese.

 - Only 16% of Missoula students in grades 2 through 12 achieved the recommended levels of daily physical activity.

 - The most active kids earn one grade higher in school than the least active kids.
 Additionally, the most active kids perform best on standardized tests.

 - By increasing access to places and programs for physical activity, youth not only have higher levels of activity but are less likely to be overweight or obese.

-Encourages positive youth development and helps prevent juvenile delinquency:
+- Recreation and parks encourage positive youth development and help prevent juvenile delinquency: